SamuelWang05/RISC-V-CPU/README.md

 # RISC-V CPU Implementation in Verilog
 This is a simple (single cycle datapath) 32-bit RISC-V compatable CPU.
 I plan to add more complexity this project progresses, as this project is meant as a way for myself to learn about computer architecture and logic design.
 As such, all suggestions/corrections/improvements are welcome.

 Note that none of the code in this project is AI generated in order to improve the learning experience.
 Most of this information comes from online resources, which I will do my best to keep track of in the [Resources/References](https://github.com/SamuelWang05/RISC-V-CPU?tab=readme-ov-file#resourcesreferences) section of this readme.
+For a quick "cheat sheet", my notes can be found in the [Definitions](https://github.com/SamuelWang05/RISC-V-CPU#definitions) section

 ## Goals/Progress updates:
 - Currently working on these components: Mux, ALU